 What are the symptoms?

 Current symptoms reported for patients with COVID-19 have included mild to severe respiratory illness with a fever, coughing, and difficulty breathing.

 According to the Centers for Disease Control and Prevention (CDC), the virus spreads easily and sustainably in communities from person-to-person.
 Someone who is actively sick with COVID-19 can spread the illness to others.
 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads, the CDC says.

 Is there a treatment for COVID-19?

 At present, there is no medication to treat or prevent COVID-19.

 Are there any cases of COVID-19 at La Salle University?

-There are no confirmed cases of COVID-19 at La Salle University.
+There has been at least one confirmed case of COVID-19 at La Salle University.